Human IFN alpha kit

 No-wash kit to quantify released Human IFN alpha

-The HTRF Human IRF5 Detection kit is designed to detect the expression level of IRF5 in cell lysates.
+The HTRF Human ADAR1 Detection Kit is designed to monitor the expression level of cellular ADAR1.

 Physiologically relevant results fo fast flowing research - Flyers